LDSorg/lds-connect-php/README.md

 lds-connect-php
 ===============

-Connecting with lds.org through oauth2 using PHP
+Connect with lds.org through oauth2 using PHP